Unknownfanzh/Note-app-MERN2.0/README.md

 - **Fetch API**: Used for making requests to the backend.
 - **Local Storage**: Utilized for storing user authentication tokens and other pertinent data client-side.
+- **Redis**: Implement Redis to cache data, reducing the load on the MongoDB database and improving overall application performance.

 ## Rationale Behind Design